popasmuerf/marathon-input-monster/src/README.md

 * For more build info...check the pom.xml

+#####How to compile and run this mutha ?
+    > mvn clean
+    > mvn validate
+    > mvn compile
+    > mvn spring-boot:run  #All of the previous steps are executed with this one command...if you are lazy

 #####This code looks weird...where do I start ?....
 * All code pertaining to the app's endpoints is located in the the controller package: